avvvet/guardian-shell/README.md

-step 2 : run guardian_shell on the machine you want to attack. copy from this repo and paste it on the machine you want to attack and run it `./guardian-shell` on success, it will give you response `Connected to the reverse guardian listern!` or ti will wait for listner.
+step 2 : run guardian_shell on the machine you want to attack. copy from this repo and paste it on the machine you want to attack and run it `./guardian-shell` on success, it will give you response `Connected to the reverse guardian listner!` or it will wait for listner.

 ## sample commands